Arthur Hornblow’s Information about the Jackson False Armistice Telegram

 3. ‘The Amazing Armistice: Inside Story of the Premature Peace Report’, in The Century Magazine, November 1921, pp94 and 97.

 With clear reasoning Howard pointed out that “Inasmuch as the idea of a fake story involves palpable and deliberate intention to deceive, and inasmuch as your article makes clear that there was no such intention on the part of the newspapers or the newspapermen, I feel that your purpose would be better served and an unintentional injustice avoided by the substitution of another term for the word ‘fake’”.
-(Letter: Roy W. Howard to Arthur Hornblow.
+(Roy W. Howard to Arthur Hornblow.
 San Diego.
 June nineteenth 1921, p2.
-Hornblow Papers)
+Hornblow Papers

-In his History of the Office…,there is nothing about the False Armistice or what happened in the American Embassy and Navy Headquarters on 7 November 1918.
+His History of the Office… is silent about the False Armistice or events in the American Embassy and Navy Headquarters on 7 November 1918.

 6c.
-See ‘The Jackson False Armistice Telegram’ in the False Armistice Cablegrams from France article on this website.
+See ‘The Jackson False Armistice Telegram’ in False Armistice Cablegrams from France on this website.

 7. Register of the Commissioned and Warrant Officers of the United States Navy, U.S. Naval Reserve Force and Marine Corps, January 1, 1919, p650.